rystanley/genepopedit/README.md

 **genepop** | a path to a Genepop file _or_ a dataframe read into the workspace of a Genepop file.
 **subs** | vector loci names of interest (default: NULL) **keep** | logical whether to keep loci specified by subs (default: TRUE) or to keep remaining loci.
-**agPopFrame** | a dataframe or path to a csv detailing the population names & populations to be aggregated.
+**agpopframe** | a dataframe or path to a csv detailing the population names & populations to be aggregated.
 **path** | the filepath & filename of output.

 #### subset_genepop_individuals.R